After more than a year of closure as a result of the pandemic, a music foundation in Merton has reopened its doors to schoolchildren.

 Notable MMF alumni include award-winners Yazz Ahmed, Ben Lovett, Louise Alder and Janek Gwizdala, and others who started their musical careers at the foundation have come back to teach.

-Ed Babar, 34, from Brixton, was at MMF from 1994 to 2005 came back in 2010 as a teacher after finishing his music studies at University.
+Ed Babar, 34, from Brixton, who was at MMF from 1994 to 2005, came back in 2010 as a teacher after finishing his music studies at University.